-In VectorStyler, a gradient consists of three set of attributes, that can be styled independently:
+In VectorStyler, a gradient consists of three set of attributes, that can be adjusted and styled independently:

 - The gradient shapes defines the geometric form of the gradient.
 There are 5 basic gradient shapes in VectorStyler, each with additional parameters used to create variations of the shape.
 A detailed description of gradient shapes and their attributes can be found in the Gradient Shapes section.

 - The gradient uses a gradient color and a shape with additional attributes (like angle and scaling) to define a gradient style that can fill a shape.